Sometimes in your travels, you come upon a place that is surprisingly lovely – and wonder why you are surprised.

 Now, some Italian heritage remains from the past, although, despite the census of 1911 listing 97% of the population as Italian-speaking, after WWII (along with thousands of anti-communist Croats and Slovenians) an estimated 350,000 Italians left the region.

-In the 1990s the tragic struggles during the demise of Yugoslavia saw the eventual creation of the Croatia of today, which is tabled to join the EU in 2013.
+In the 1990s the tragic struggles during the demise of Yugoslavia saw the eventual creation of the Croatia of today, which joined the EU in 2013.

 For today’s holiday-makers there seems no trace of this struggle for identity.